dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 The image below shows an example of how Dapr and Flomesh service mesh can be integrated to enable cross-cluster service communication.
 The example consists of two components: a server-side NodeApp and a client-side curl.

-The server-side NodeApp is a Dapr application, which is modified based on the NodeApp in the [Dapr hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) example.
+The server-side NodeApp is a Dapr application, modified from the NodeApp in the [Dapr hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes) tutorial example.
 When it returns a response, it displays the name of the current cluster.

 The client-side curl is used to send requests to NodeApp but is not declared as a Dapr application.
 This demonstrates how Flomesh service mesh can enable communication between a Dapr application and a non-Dapr application, enabling cross-cluster communication.